Welcome to the A-to-Z Guide, your detailed source on how things work at Nationals Park.

 Any guest attempting to enter the field or cause objects to enter the field before, during or after a game or event will be subject to criminal prosecution and/or fines.
 See GUEST CONDUCT POLICY (General Guidelines).

-First Aid And Medical Services
+First Aid and Medical Services

 There are three First Aid locations inside Nationals Park, located behind Sections 107, 131 and 312.
 EMTs are inside the ballpark and ready to respond to emergencies.
-Guests requiring First Aid assistance are urged to contact any member of the Nationals gameday staff or report to any Guest Services locations.
+Guests requiring First Aid assistance are urged to contact any member of the Nationals gameday staff or report to any Guest Services location.
 See GUEST SERVICES.

 Food and Beverage

-Foul Balls, Homerun Balls And Bats
+Foul Balls, Home Run Balls and Bats

 All guests are asked to stay alert throughout the game for foul balls or bats that might leave the playing area.
 See INJURY DISCLAIMER.
 Guests are permitted to keep all foul and home run balls that are hit into the seats, but are asked to be cautious and courteous to others when collecting a ball.
-Bats entering the stands must be returned if requested by the Nationals or visiting team.
+Bats entering the stands must be returned if requested by the Nationals or the visiting team.
 Guests are prohibited from throwing balls back onto the field.
 Violators are subject to ejection or possible arrest.
 Any guest that interferes with a ball in play or the game in any way is subject to ejection from Nationals Park.
 See GUEST CONDUCT POLICY (General Guidelines).

 Gate Opening Times

-For all Nationals home games, the Center Field Gate will open 2 1/2 hours prior to first pitch.
-Guests will have access to the Red Porch, Strike Zone, concession stands and select center field sections to watch batting practice.
+For all Nationals home games, the Center Field Gate will open 2 hours prior to first pitch.
+Guests will have access to the Budweiser Brewhouse, select concession stands and select center field sections to watch batting practice.
 All other gates will open 1 1/2 hours prior to first pitch.
+For exhibition games, all gates will open 1 1/2 hours prior to first pitch.
 All gate opening times are subject to change.

-Nationals Park is the nation's first major professional stadium to become LEED Silver Certified by the U.S. Green Building Council.
+Nationals Park is the nation's first major professional sports stadium to become LEED Silver Certified by the U.S. Green Building Council.
 The facility incorporates a variety of sustainable design elements and pays particular attention to issues affecting the health of the Anacostia River, such as storm water management and minimization of water pollution.

 Nationals Park contains three Guest Services locations behind Sections 103, 131 and 320.
-Guest Services locations open at the same time as the Nationals Park gates and remain open until 30 minutes following the game to assist guests with lost and found items, lost or missing guests, transportation information, emergencies, accommodations for guests with disabilities and any other questions or concerns guests might have.
+Guest Services locations open at the same time as the Nationals Park gates and remain open until 60 minutes following the game to assist guests with lost and found items, lost or missing guests, transportation information, emergencies, accommodations for guests with disabilities and any other questions or concerns guests might have.

 Healthy Walks by CareFirst

-The ticket or card holder assumes all risk, danger and injury incidental to the game of baseball or related activities, whether occurring before, during or after the actual play of the game, including (but not limited to) the danger of being injured by thrown or broken bats, thrown or batted balls or other objects, or by others in attendance.
+The ticket or card holder assumes all risk, danger and injury incidental to the game of baseball or related activities, whether occurring before, during or after the actual play of the game, including, but not limited to: the danger of being injured by thrown or broken bats, thrown or batted balls or other objects, or by others in attendance.
 Please refer to the back of your admission ticket or card for a more complete disclaimer.
 If you would like to lessen your risk, the Nationals will exchange your seat location for one in the UPPER DECK OR OTHER REMOTE AREA or, in the event of a sellout, will refund your purchase any time before the first pitch is thrown.

-Junior Nationals Kids Club
+Jr. Nationals Kids Club presented by Harris Teeter

-Kids Run The Bases presented by Under Armour
+Kids Run the Bases

-Lost And Found
+Lost and Found

 Lost Children and Persons